-Mrs Catherine Prentice Mr Rich Cooper Assistant Vice Principal: Quality Curriculum of Education community to be proud, independent, neighbourly, determined, aspirational and respectful.
+Barraclough Assistant Principal: Quality Vice Principal: Inclusion & SENDCo community to be proud, independent, neighbourly, determined, aspirational and respectful.
 We believe in a rounded education and are proud that we seek to develop the whole child, offering experiences throughout and beyond the normal school day to help every child flourish.
 George Pindar is a relatively small school with around 150 students in each year group which means that your child can truly be known as a unique individual by every one of our dedicated and committed staff.
 At the same time, they reap the benefits of being a partner school to other successful secondary schools within the Trust.
 By joining together, your child has the advantage of shared staffing expertise and joint school trips and events.

-Miss Bev Petts Head of Year 7 PA to the Principal
+Miss Bev Petts Head of Year 7